Home Why Ams? About Us Meet the Staff Contact Us

 Lending guidelines require that prospective borrowers meet the following four categories to qualify for a mortgage:

 Funds: Do you have enough cash for your down payment and closing costs?
 Do you need a gift from a relative?
 Will you have a cushion left after you purchase your home?
-How are funds verified when purchasing a home?
+Funds must be verified when purchasing a home.

 Income: Can you repay the debt?
-We will ask for employment information such as your occupation, length of time at your current position and how much you earn.
-Income is verified by your employer or by having two years of W2s and one month of pay stubs.
-Your income should be sufficient to meet the appropriate qualifying ratios.
+For most loans, we will ask for employment information; occupation, length of time at your current position and how much you earn.
+Income is verified by your employer, two years of W2s and 1040s with all supporting schedules, and a month of pay stubs showing year-to-date income.

-Credit history: Will you repay the debt?
+Credit History: Will you repay the debt?
 Your credit history includes how much you owe and how timely your payments have been.
+We will run a credit report for verification and confirmation of your credit history.
+Late payments and derogatory reportings must be explained and possibly documented.

 Appraisal: We will have your home appraised to ensure that its value is sufficient to secure your mortgage.